honeycombio/observability-day-workshop/README.md

 ```

 If you don't have an API key handy, here are the [docs](https://docs.honeycomb.io/get-started/configure/environments/manage-api-keys/#create-api-key).
-If you want more stepping-through, there are instructions for this in Observaquiz, at https://quiz.onlyspans.com; type in a name to get to the second page.
+If you want more stepping-through of how to get an API key, there are instructions for this in Observaquiz, at https://quiz.onlyspans.com; type in a name to get to the second page.

 ### run the app